HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image469.png)

+> !Note
+>
-**Note:** The above thresholds are the test environment settings and are for reference only.
+> The above thresholds are the test environment settings and are for reference only.

 **Email example:** The prompt information of compute node service status monitoring alert reminder is as follows:

 ![](assets/hotdb-management/image470.png)

-##### (IV) Other server resource monitoring
+##### Other server resource monitoring

-**Description:** Other Server Resource status notification is about the most recent time when the threshold is exceeded during the notification time.
+Other Server Resource status notification is about the most recent time when the threshold is exceeded during the notification time.

 ![](assets/hotdb-management/image471.png)